valerii-chirkov/valerii-chirkov/README.md

 ## Info

-Hello Ladies and Gentlemen, I'm Valerii, a 23 y.o.
+I'm Valerii, a 23 y.o.
 Python Full-Stack Developer from Russia 🇷🇺.

-- I'm currently developing my own project, but open for commercials.
-- Bachelor in Management and I am fond of Management approaches in tech fields.
-- Sometimes automate things that I will never use again.

 ## How to reach me